jptaranto/typey/README.md

 to layout type with.
 We have two options available to us: `rhythm` and `ratio`.
 Rhythm allows us to specify line-heights as a multiple of $base-line-height, where as ratio allows us to specify line-heights as a multiple of our elements font-size.
-Rhythm is the default, but for beginners working with web typography the simplest approach is to use ratio.
-Each example below will tell you which method it is for.
+Rhythm is the default, but for many people working with web typography the simplest approach is to use ratio.

 ```sass
 $line-height-method: rhythm;